Hiking, shopping, art, history, and outdoor adventure — here are the best things to do in Manchester VT!

 This five-star luxury resort offers golf, a full spa, an indoor pool, a skating rink, and other amenities and activities including falconry.
 After attending some events here, I’ve only fallen more enamored by the historic buildings and casual elegance of the resort.

 Kimpton Taconic Hotel

-The Kimpton Taconic Hotel is a bit newer to the area, and offers the style and sophistication you expect from the Kimpton brand (part of IHG).
-It is a luxury, boutique hotel that offers rustic elegance appropriate for the environment.
-They may not have a dog greeter, but Kimpton-brand properties always welcome you to bring your own pooch and even provide dog beds and bowls on request.
-The hotel’s on-property restaurant and bar, The Cooper Grouse, serves up elevated, yet unfussy cuisine.
+The Kimpton Taconic Hotel (part of IHG) is a bit newer to the area and offers a rustic elegance appropriate for the environment.
+They may not have a dog greeter every day, but Kimpton-brand properties always welcome you to bring your own pooch and even provide dog beds and bowls on request.
+The hotel’s on-property restaurant and bar, The Cooper Grouse, serves up elevated, yet unfussy cuisine (and an excellent hamburger.)

 Hampton Inn and Suites

 If you are looking for an affordable yet dependable option, the Hampton Inn and Suites is reliable and won’t break the budget.
 Located right in the center of town, you also can’t beat the convenience for walking to shops and restaurants.

 I stayed here recently on a girl’s trip to Vermont and found it to be clean, spacious, and nicely decorated.
 Amenities include a free hot breakfast and a fitness room and an indoor pool.
 There are also electric car chargers available.